 Within a day he had employed blacksmith Henry H. Dennis, said to be “the handiest man in the region,” to “kick down” a well using the time-honored spring-pole method.

 Drake’s drilling effort had the financial backing (and patience) of the Seneca Oil Company of Connecticut and its investors.
 The former railroad man used the latest technology – a steam-powered cable-tool rig.
 He also added his own innovation.

 When water from Oil Creek threatened his progress, Drake came up with the idea of inserting a cast iron pipe to protect the wellbore – another petroleum industry first.
-Read more about Drake and his well in Birth of the U.S. Petroleum Industry.
+Read more about Drake and his well in First American Oil Well.

 For their well, Grandin and Dennis constructed a rough 20-foot derrick above a spring pole.
 Using a discarded tram axle, Dennis made a surprisingly workable reamer.

 Drilling with the axle as a chisel worked well enlarging the borehole – until it became stuck at 134 feet, “where it never saw daylight again!” as described in a contemporary account.
 All attempts to retrieve the axle drill bit failed.

 A drilling tool lost while specifically looking for oil.

 This significant “first” in the history of stuck tools remains buried as a footnote in petroleum history.

 In fact, in the early days of percussion drilling, heavy cable tool assemblies often got jammed in the borehole and could no longer be repeatedly lifted and dropped.
 Read more in Fishing Petroleum Wells.